charleshartman/RB120/assessment_prep/oop.md

 ```

 `equal?` asks if the objects are the same.
 It is the same as comparing `object_id`s. `===` is also a method, and is used implicitly in `case` statement evaluation.
 In the case of `(1..10) === 5` for example, it asks, 'if (1..10) is a group, would 5 be included in that group?'.
-`eql?` asks if two objects have the same value and if they are of the class.
-It is most often used by Hash.
+`eql?` asks if two objects have the same value and if they are of the same class. `eql?` is most often used by Hash.

 ---